 Re-visit your performance reviews and career discussions with line manager and others – what did they said about your strengths?

-Review list of competencies to identify others you may not have noted, e.g. the Chartered Geographer Framework of Competencies (which has a range of articulations for each competency), this list of 95 core competencies, or this list of 35 core competencies grouped by type.
+Review list of competencies to identify others you may not have noted, e.g. the Chartered Geographer Framework of Competencies (which has a range of articulations for each competency).

 Ask a trusted friend or colleague to review this with you and identify any you may not have thought of.